How to Groom a Shih Tzu at Home: Complete Beginner’s Guide

 Once you are done, release your hold and let your shih tzu shake its head.

-7. Brush their teeth.
+Step 7.
+Brush their teeth.

 Shih Tzus need regular brushing because they have smaller teeth than other dogs.
 Their teeth are also jammed, having small spaces that can easily have plaque and tartar.